 A Marine Warranty Surveyor (MWS) provides independent third-party review and approval of high value and/or high risk marine construction and transportation projects, from the planning to the execution stages.

-LOC acts as MWS either on behalf of underwriters and their assureds, or for self-insured clients.
+LOC acts as Marine Warranty Surveyor either on behalf of underwriters and their assureds, or for self-insured clients.
 We have experience in every possible marine environment – including deepwater projects at depths approaching 3000m.
-From single voyage approvals right through to major offshore energy projects, we have the knowledge to ensure that risks are minimised.
+From single voyage approvals right through to major offshore energy projects, our marine surveyors have the knowledge to ensure that risks are minimised.

 Removal and transport to land of decommissioned offshore oil platforms.

 Steel jackets, GBS (gravity base structures), decks and topsides modules.

 Semi-submersibles, tension leg platforms, spars, FPSOs and FSOs (Floating Production Storage and Offloading and Floating Storage Offloading), mooring systems, topsides modules, production, injection and expert risers and umbilicals.

 Dry transports and wet tows of prefabricated structures, for example breakwater or pier caissons, bridge piers and deck sections and tunnel sections.

 We have worked with the industry to develop Warranty guidelines tailored to offshore wind farm construction...